We are currently making improvements to our website, please excuse any layout/design snags while we make these changes!

 Welcome to the Gaab Lab!

-Our lab at the Harvard Graduate School of Education studies how people learn and develop from infancy to adulthood, with a special focus on language and reading development, considering how different environments and experiences can shape these developmental trajectories.
-Using a combination of behavioral and neuroscience methods, we can better understand how learning abilities and disabilities develop over time, and can then use this information to inform education policy and create global impact.
+Our lab at the Harvard Graduate School of Education investigates how people learn and develop from infancy to adulthood, with a focus on language and reading.
+Using behavioral and neuroscience methods, we study how learning abilities and disabilities develop over time, and use these insights to inform education policy and create global impact.

 Neuroscience